 Whether initiating and coordinating large events or designing innovative communication strategies, Heather has a strong background in creating social-value projects in areas including (but not limited to): female and youth empowerment, mental health, refugee and migration issues, nuclear non-proliferation, human trafficking, and the SDGs.

 She is eager to apply modern virtual learning and community-building techniques to engage the public about urgent contemporary issues.
-Implementing the Developing Projects – Digital Humanity for Youth (DH4Y) and Mental Health Digital Connections (MHDC) – is her aim for 2020.
+Implementing MESPERO and the Developing Projects – Digital Humanity for Youth (DH4Y) and Mental Health Digital Connections (MHDC) – is her aim for the next years.

 Sample SDG Project

 Heather has initiated and implemented a variety of activities focused on the SDGs.
 For example:

 This three-day United Nations conference in Vienna explored actions, potentials, and challenges linked to empowering women and girls (SDG 5) while promoting effective public-private and civil society partnerships.
 In the spirit of SDG 17, an intriguing mix of international stakeholders participated.

 Best practices were shared and future collaborations formed in this multi-stakeholder forum which integrated media and the business community.